apehex/tokun/articles/unicode.md

 | ------------------------- | ---------------------------- |
 | ![][image-pca-codepoints] | ![][image-umap-codepoints]   |

-Since the standard defines the Unicode space into themed ranges of values, the embeddings are natively correlated with content.
+Since the standard organizes the Unicode space into themed ranges of values, the embeddings are natively correlated with content.
 For example there are regions for each character set (Latin, Cyrillic, etc), for emojis, for symbols, for special characters, etc.

-For more informations see:

-- the Wikipedia article on [Unicode planes][wikipedia-unicode-planes]
-- the Unicode table at [symbl.cc][symbl-blocks]

 These normalized embeddings can serve as input tensor for a LLM.
 The model can then extend the embedding dimension for further processing.